test

 1. Green Digital Printing and Sustainability

 BJC, in collaboration with HP Inc. (Thailand) Co., Ltd., hosted a seminar for suppliers to reinforce the significance of sustainable development in the printing industry and to address the challenges posed by climate change.
-The seminar also served as a platform to communicate BJC’s sustainability policies, development guidelines, and Supplier Code of Conduct to participating suppliers.
+The seminar also served as a platform to communicate BJC’s sustainability policies, development guidelines, and Supplier Code of Conduct to to participating suppliers and BJC’s buyers, as part of the Supplier ESG Program.
 Moreover, there was a knowledge sharing session from climate expert from The Creagy Company Limited.

 Furthermore, the event featured a presentation on HP Indigo technology, which enhances production flexibility while utilizing environmentally friendly printing oils and inks.
 This initiative underscores BJC’s commitment to advancing sustainability within the printing industry while simultaneously strengthening relationships and enhancing supplier development, fostering a shared path toward a sustainable future.